pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 * ``name`` (string, required) - the :ref:`normalized <name-normalization>` name
   of the project.

+* ``versions`` (array of strings, required) - all of the project versions uploaded for this project.
+It must not contain duplicates, and the order is not significant.
+All files must be associated with a version in this array, but not all versions need files associated.
+These versions should be :ref:`normalized <version-specifiers-normalization>`.

+  *New in API v1.1*

 * ``files`` (array of objects, required) - files list.
 Each file provided by the index for the project corresponds to an element in this array, and vice versa.
 Objects have properties: